Introduction

 --remove-journal | removes an existing Agent's state directory that holds the journal files

---restart | stops a running Agent and starts the Agent after installation
+--restart | stops a running Agent including tasks and starts the Agent after installation

---abort | aborts a running Agent if used with the --restart switch
+--wait | waits for running tasks in Agent if used with the --restart switch

---kill | kills a running Agent if used with the --restart switch
+--cancel | cancels a running Agent if used with the --restart switch

 Installation Options